Teacher Tax Deductions Thumbnail

 • work-related phone calls

-To learn more about these expenses and how to calculate your home office expense deductions, make sure to check out our article on the six working from home deductions you can claim.
+To learn more about these expenses and how to calculate your home office expense deductions, check out our article on the six working-from-home deductions you can claim.

 3. Self-Education Expenses